-The monthly reports of the Central Bank of Egypt have used to know the opening and closing value of deposits and loans in banks of the concerned year, and to know the interest rate on loans and deposits and Interbank discount rate. where FISIM is estimated as follows:
+It is estimated by the difference between interest earned on loans giving by banks and interest paid to depositors, and the interbank discount rate.
+In doing the same, the monthly reports of the CBE have used to know the opening and closing deposits in banks of the concerned year, the value of loans, interest rate on loans and deposits and Interbank discount rate.
+The FISIM is estimated as follows: